zhf-0/vim-interact-terminal/README.md

 ![3](./pic/3.gif)

 # issue
-There will be two indents in `ipython` console.
+- There will be two indents in `ipython` console.This is because `ipython` console will add one indent automatically, which is quite different in `python` console.
+This issue will be solved in the future. ==Solved==
 ![4](./pic/4.gif)
-This is because `ipython` console will add one indent automatically.
-This issue will be solved in the future.